idimitriadis0/TranslateOnLinux/docs/index.md

 [Able2extract Professional](https://www.investintech.com/prod_a2e.htm) is a closed source paid software that offers a Linux desktop version.
 It lets you convert, create and edit PDF documents.
 Conversion works for PDF to Word, Excdel, PowerPoint, AutoCAD, Images, Publisher and LibreOffice documents (ODT, ODS and ODP).
 It sports an OCR feature as well, including extracting scanned PDF tables into Excel.

 [Foxit PDF to word online converter](https://www.foxitsoftware.com/pdf-to-word-converter/) produces excellent results.

 [CloudConvert](https://cloudconvert.com/) online converter does a very nice job as well, with the added bonus that it also handles a host of different file conversion types and offers an API (you can create a script).

-The CLI [ABBYY FineReader Engine for Linux](https://abbyy.technology/en:products:fre:linux) is not only meant for OCR, it can be used for converting editable PDF files as well.
-A subscription-based cloud solution, [ABBYY FineReader Online](https://finereaderonline.com/en-us) is also available for converting PDFs and images to editable formats.

 [AntFileConverter](http://www.laurenceanthony.net/software/antfileconverter/) is a freeware tool to convert PDF and Word (DOCX) files into plain text for use in corpus tools like AntConc.